The Aguascalientes Wine Route: award-winning wines, great food and live music

 Jane Ammeson

-When the Spaniards arrived in high desert plain region of Mexico that would become Aguascalientes, a state in west central Mexico, Caxcán farmers and nomadic Zacatecos Indians and other early indigenous people were already crafting wine by foraging and fermenting the wild grapes growing in these high desert plains.
+When the Spaniards arrived in the region in west central Mexico that would become Aguascalientes, Caxcán farmers and nomadic Zacatecos Indians and other early indigenous people were already crafting wine by foraging and fermenting the grapes that grew wild in these high desert plains.
 But the Spaniards had brought with them cuttings of Vitis vinifera, the common grape that grew in their homeland and which flourished here as well.

 That is until the King of Spain ordered the end of commercial wine making because it interfered with sales of Spanish wines.
 For the next 500 years or so, wine was mostly made at home or the grapes turned into brandy which was sold commercially.
 Also popular was a rum liqueur called chinguirito.